Workshops and Short Courses

 The course format includes lectures, small group work using problem-based learning, group discussions, and presentations of participant projects.
 A copy of Planning Health Promotion Programs: An Intervention Mapping Approach, 4th edition, Jossey-Bass, 2016 will be included in this course.

-In this one-day course, students will learn about Implementation Mapping, a systematic approach for planning implementation strategies.
+In this two-day course, students will learn about Implementation Mapping, a systematic approach for planning implementation strategies.

 Dissemination and Implementation Research Training